Prejudice, spite, and inequality in the rental market.

 “But we know many of our people are on blacklists.
 They might appear to have a poor history because they have an intellectual disability, they move around a lot and they’re often on a disability support pension.
 It’s almost impossible to get them into a property.
 It happens with every real estate agent we go to.”

-He says women escaping a violent marriage are often blacklisted as a result of the actions of their husbands – because the women were joint parties to the tenancy agreement.
+He says women escaping a violent marriage are often blacklisted because of the actions of their husbands – because the women were joint parties to the tenancy agreement.
 Or the marital disturbances cause complaints by neighbours which result in the victims, as well as the perpetrators, being blacklisted as tenants.

 There are no rules governing the operation of these databases.
-Any of the more than 30% of Australian households who rent their homes are potential blacklist candidates, because landlords and managing agents are able to list tenants without restriction.
+Any of the more than 30% of Australian households who rent their homes are potential blacklist candidates, because landlords and managing agents can list tenants without restriction.

 Some blacklisted tenants have discovered that information about them on computer databases is inaccurate or out of date.